gogo-boot/mystation/docs/index.md

 # MyStation Documentation

-Welcome to the MyStation E-Board documentation!
+Welcome to the MyStation documentation!
 This guide will help you get started, use, and understand your public transport departure board.

 ## 📖 Documentation Sections